sunilpiit1/hollybolly/README.md

-# headout-ui-assignment
+# hollybolly.com
-This repository is of a UI assignment for creating a YouTube like video sharing UI interface.
+This repository is  for creating a YouTube like video sharing UI interface.